wailsapp/docs/quick_start.md

 ## Frontend

-The frontend is a standard Vue project that gets compiled down to Javascript and CSS bundles.
+The frontend is a standard Vue/React project that gets compiled down to Javascript and CSS bundles.
 It lives in the `frontend` directory of the project.
 There is nothing particularly special about the project other than it is configured to bundle the whole project down to 2 bundles: app.js and app.css.

 ## Backend